dpkg-source

 --ignore-bad-version

-necessary when extracting ancient source packages with broken
+extracting ancient source packages with broken versions, just for

 SOURCE PACKAGE FORMATS